-This Masters in Cyber Security at LJMU enables students with computing and related subject experience to further their study in this exciting, challenging, and much in-demand area of computer science.
+LJMU's Cyber Security MSc enables students with computing and related experience to further their studies in this challenging and much in-demand sector.

 - Study a course based on the latest research and informed by industry liaison

-- Course is aligned with the Government's professional practitioner benchmark for Cyber Security Masters-level study
+- Follow a curriculum aligned with the Government's professional practitioner benchmark for Cyber Security Masters-level study

 - Enhance your scientific, engineering and technical skills